waku-org/specs/standards/core/lightpush.md

 Nodes that respond to `LightPushRequest` SHOULD
 - either relay the encapsulated message via [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) protocol on the specified `pubsub_topic`<br>
 - or perform another requested service.
-  `Services beyond [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) are as yet underdefined.`
+  `Services beyond [11/WAKU2-RELAY](https://rfc.vac.dev/waku/standards/core/11/relay) are yet to be defined.`

 Depending on the network configuration, the lightpush client may not need to provide `pubsub_topic` ([WAKU2-RELAY-SHARDING](https://github.com/waku-org/specs/blob/master/standards/core/relay-sharding.md)).<br>